eckart/cairo-idris/README.md

 Cairo Bindings for Idris
 =======================

-This project contains bindngs for the cairo drawing library http://cairographics.org/
+This project contains bindings for the cairo drawing library http://cairographics.org/

 How to configure